npm/policies/disputes.md

 Unlike users, organizations do not have an "owner" or published email address.
 If you believe an organization is squatted, email
-<support@npmjs.com> directly and we will contact the organization
+<support@npmjs.com> directly and we will make the determination
-owner on your behalf.
+on your behalf.

 ### User names